-Dark Horse holds the Las Tapias suite of mining licenses in Cordoba, and the El Totoral, San Martin, Novillo Negro and Leon Herido exploration licenses in San Luis province, all holding swarms of pegmatites throughout the leases
+Dark Horse holds the Las Tapias suite of mining licenses in Cordoba, and the El Totoral, San Martin, Novillo Negro and Leon Herido exploration licenses in San Luis province, all holding swarms of spodumene bearing pegmatites throughout the leases.

-The pegmatites are finger-like structures at surface and typical pegmatite zoning is evident (wall, border and core).
-Spodumene is easily observable in old quarries, adits and galleries.
+Individual pegmatites have been observed on the surface with widths up to 70 metres and lengths of several hundred metres.
 El Totoral has numerous parallel pegmatites throughout the lease, existing as swarms, which have been identified over a strike length of 6km.
-Significant results include:

 Central area - 1.13% Li2O